aayanaqdas/movieSite/README.md

 # MovieWorld

-MovieWorld is a web application that allows users to search for movies, TV shows, and people, view detailed information about them, and manage a personal watchlist.
+MovieWorld is a web application that allows users to search for movies, TV shows, and people, view detailed information about them, and manage a watchlist.
 The application uses the TMDb API to fetch data.
-The application uses Python Flask as backend to serve data to javascript.
+The application uses Python Flask as backend to serve data to javascript with endpoints.

 ## Features

-Search for movies, TV shows, and people.
+- Search for movies, TV shows, and people.
-View detailed information about movies, TV shows, and people.
+- View detailed information about movies, TV shows, and people.
-Manage a personal watchlist.
+- Manage a watchlist.
-User authentication (login and signup).
+- User authentication (login and signup).

 ## Project Structure

 ```
 movieSite/
 ├── static/